Riverwalk Project

 Phase 1

-Phase 1 will construct approximately 300 feet of Riverwalk within Columbia View Park.
-Project components also include associated park pathways, water and storm drain utilities, lighting, retaining walls, railings, furnishings, and signage.
-Funding for this phase is made possible thanks to a combination of three state grants and Parks System Development Charges (SDC) funds.
+Phase 1 will was completed in June 2025.
+It constructed approximately 300 feet of Riverwalk within Columbia View Park.
+Project components also included associated park pathways, water and storm drain utilities, lighting, retaining walls, railings, furnishings, and signage.
+Funding for this phase was made possible thanks to a combination of three state grants and Parks System Development Charges (SDC) funds.

 Phase 2